 - Written in standard US terms

 Sand Stitch in Crochet Steps

-To Start CH an even number of ST(s).
-I chose to do 16 for the purpose of this tutorial
+To Start ch an even number of st(s).
+I chose to do 16 for this tutorial.

 Row 2: Repeat Row 1 with Color C

 Finishing: To continue pattern Repeat Row 1, Switching Between A, B and C Yarns.
 Remember to carry yarn loosely up the sides.

 Did You Love This Sand Stitch Tutorial?